 1. What you eat.
 In general, we eat more pre-packaged

 food than ever before.
 That means we’re getting fewer nutrients and more sugar and

-disrupt hormonal balance, including the major hormone, insulin.
-Once insulin is
+balance, including the major hormone, insulin.
+Once insulin is dysregulated, we’re

-dysregulated, we’re more likely to gain weight and suffer from other inflammatory-related
+more likely to gain weight and suffer from other inflammatory-related diseases.

-diseases.
-Poor nutrition also increases the severity and frequency of hot flashes
+Poor nutrition also increases the severity and frequency of hot flashes and other

 2. Your body’s response to heightened stress.
 For

 many women, workloads have gotten heavier, cash flow has gotten lighter, and overall